pcarvalho1981/simfony_api_reader/README.md

 Quick Notes
 -----------

 This is a very simple project, so it doesn't require no database.
-Therefore, migrations won't be needed to run to test the application.
+Therefore, migrations won't be needed to test the application.
 The instalation process described in this README file is untested.
 I believe that it's correct, but there might be an ocasional error and/or missing steps.
 The selected API does not require authentication, so no authentication process is available in the code.
 No account is needed to access the API information.
 The exceptions need further development.